 There is also some interesting bouldering in the area.
 The photo to the right shows a couple of scramblers having some fun on one of the rock outcroppings near the main trail.
 But if you do wander off the trail there is risk involved.
 So if you have any doubt about the safety of any extra curricular activity, it would be best to skip it.

-To the left you can see a photo of Hitchcock Lake reflecting the peaks that make up the Great Western Divide in Sequoia National Park.
+In the above photo you can see Hitchcock Lake reflecting the peaks that make up the Great Western Divide in Sequoia National Park.
 The divide separates the watersheds of the Kaweah, Kern and Kings rivers.
 The divide includes the Kings-Kern Divide and the Kaweah Peaks Ridge.
 Many of the peaks that make up this divide exceed 13,000 feet, and make up a good part of the boundary that separates Kings Canyon from Sequoia National Park.

 It is 2.2 miles from Trail Camp to Trail Crest, and then another 2.8 miles from Trail Crest to the Summit.
 But these are the toughest miles that you will have to travel along, because all your travels will be above 12,000 feet and the oxygen is getting a bit thin at this point, and at 14,000 feet you will have a third less oxygen to breath.

 Mt Muir is a short distance from Trail Crest, and as mentioned above, the summit of Mt Muir is only a few hundred feet above the Mount Whitney Trail.
 It is a class three climb, so make sure you have the skills for this sort of climb before taking on the challenge.
 For more on climb ratings, see our web page on Climbing.
 The image to the left above is a good view of what you will see at Trail Crest.
 The chain of peaks on the left side of the photo are the Kaweah's and they are part of the Great Western Divide as mentioned above.